smileidentity/web-client/packages/web-components/components/document/src/document-capture-review/README.md

-# IdReview Web Component
+# DocumentCaptureReview Web Component

-The `IdReview` component is designed to facilitate user interaction by allowing them to review and verify the accuracy of captured images.
+The `DocumentCaptureReview` component is designed to facilitate user interaction by allowing them to review and verify the accuracy of captured images.
 Users have the option to accept the captured image or initiate a recapture if necessary.

 ## Usage

-To integrate the `IdReview` component into your web application, insert the custom HTML tag as follows, specifying attributes for the captured image data and optional features like navigation controls:
+To integrate the `DocumentCaptureReview` component into your web application, insert the custom HTML tag as follows, specifying attributes for the captured image data and optional features like navigation controls:

 ```html
 <document-capture-review